 The agency believes that the annual benefits, while unquantified, would significantly exceed the annual costs.

 Have an illness and want to avoid busy Doctor’s offices or medical facilities?

 Start your customized health plan to meet your business needs and keep your employees healthy and safe.

 Our Occupational Medicine Team will develop a custom plan for your company.
 You may need a combination of services related to:

 We understand the impact that lost time, limited duty, and medical costs have on the company and the employee.
-So, work with an occupational medicine provider that can come on-site with a mobile health clinic to reduce employee downtime away from the office.
+So, work with an occupational medicine provider that can be staffed on-site or have a mobile health clinic come to reduce employee downtime away from the office.

 We also have a strong understanding of the OSHA recordkeeping rule and how certain medical diagnoses and treatments impact your OSHA 300 log.